SSujitX/google-news-url-decoder/README.md

 # Google News Decoder

 Google News Decoder is a Python package that can decode Google News links or Google News URLs to their original URLs.
-It’s a simple tool that saves you time and effort.
+It is a simple tool that saves you time and effort.
 If you find it useful, please support the package by hitting the star on GitHub.
 Your support helps keep the project going!

 [Pypi Package](https://pypi.org/project/googlenewsdecoder/)